4 Takeaways from Former Military Ruler Babangida's Book, 'A Journey In Service'

 “Why Buhari allegedly snubbed Babangida’s book launch”: Jonathan Vatsa speaks

-The book also sheds light on the involvement of members of other ethnic groups, notably Yorubas, many of whom IBB said participated in the military takeover.
+The book also shed light on the involvement of members of other groups, notably Yorubas, many of whom IBB said participated in the military takeover.

-The former military leader confirmed that the original intention of the coup plotters was to release politician Obafemi Awolowo from detention and install him as president.
+The former military leader confirmed that the original intention of the coup plotters was to release politician Obafemi Awolowo from jail and install him as president.

 Babangida’s love story with Maryam